GaelGirodon/markdown-to-document/README.md

 A theme is a CSS stylesheet included in the HTML layout.

-The `--theme` option can receive the name of a preset (e.g. `github`) or the path to a custom theme file (`path/to/my-theme.css` or a HTTP URL).
+The `--theme` option can receive the name of a [preset](./assets/themes/) (e.g.
+`github`) or the path to a custom theme file (`path/to/my-theme.css` or an HTTP URL).

 #### Highlight style (`--highlight-style`)

-A highlight style is a CSS stylesheet included in the HTML layout to add a style to code blocks.
+Highlight style enables syntax highlighting of code blocks by including the required script and style in the HTML layout.

-The `--highlight-style` option can receive the name of a [Hightlight.js style](https://github.com/highlightjs/highlight.js/tree/master/src/styles) (file name without extension, e.g. `monokai`) or the path to a custom style file (a local path or a HTTP URL).
+The `--highlight-style` option can receive the name of a [Hightlight.js style](https://github.com/highlightjs/highlight.js/tree/master/src/styles) (file name without extension, e.g. `monokai`), or the path to a custom style file (a local path or an HTTP URL).

 #### Additional features